w3c/reffy/README.md

 ### List of specs to crawl

-The recommended list appears in `src/specs/specs-all.json`, which references common lists in `src/specs/specs-idl.json`, `src/specs/specs-css.json`, and `src/specs/specs-other.json`.
-These lists were built out of the [JavaScript APIs](http://www.w3.org/TR/#tr_Javascript_APIs) *TR* bucket, semi-manually completed to create a more comprehensive list.
-If you think a spec is missing, please create an issue or create a pull request.
+Reffy crawls specs defined in [w3c/browser-specs](https://github.com/w3c/browser-specs/).
+If you believe a spec is missing, please check the [Spec selection criteria](https://github.com/w3c/browser-specs/#spec-selection-criteria) and create an issue (or prepare a pull request) against the [w3c/browser-specs](https://github.com/w3c/browser-specs/) repository.

-It should be possible to crawl specs other than CSS and JS specs, but note Reffy has not yet been tested with other types of specs, and would need to be adjusted to return "interesting" information.
-Feel free to try out other specs and report any issue!

 ### Crawling a spec

-Given the URL of a spec, the crawler basically goes through the following steps:
+Given some spec info, the crawler basically goes through the following steps:

-1. If the URL looks like `http(s)://www.w3.org/TR/[something]`, the crawler extracts the shortname of the specification, and sends a couple of requests to the W3C API to retrieve the URL of the Editor's Draft, or the URL of the latest published version if the URL of the Editor's Draft could not be found.
-This new URL replaces the given one.
-2. Load the URL through Puppeteer.
+1. Load the URL through Puppeteer.
-3. If the document contains a "head" section that includes a link whose label looks like "single page", go back to step 2 and load the target of that link instead.
+2. If the document contains a "head" section that includes a link whose label looks like "single page", go back to step 2 and load the target of that link instead.
 This makes the crawler load the single page version of multi-page specifications such as HTML5.
-4. If the document is a multi-page spec without a "single page" version, load the individual subpage and add their content to the bottom of the first page to create a single page version.
+3. If the document is a multi-page spec without a "single page" version, load the individual subpage and add their content to the bottom of the first page to create a single page version.
-5. If the document uses ReSpec, let ReSpec finish its generation work.
+4. If the document uses ReSpec, let ReSpec finish its generation work.
-6. Run internal tools on the generated document to build the relevant information.
+5. Run internal tools on the generated document to build the relevant information.

 The crawler processes 4 specifications at a time.
 Network and parsing errors should be reported in the crawl results.

 ### Config parameters

 The crawler reads parameters from the `config.json` file.
-To be able to interact with the W3C API, that file must contain a `w3cApiKey` entry whose value is a valid W3C API Key.

 Optional parameters:

 * `cacheRefresh`: set this flag to `never` to tell the crawler to use the cache entry for a URL directly, instead of sending a conditional HTTP request to check whether the entry is still valid.
 This parameter is typically useful when developing Reffy's code to work offline.
 * `resetCache`: set this flag to `true` to tell the crawler to reset the contents of the local cache when it starts.